thefeqy/laravel-model-status/README.md

 - Add a configurable `status` column to models and migrations.
 - Automatically handle global scopes for active statuses.
 - Enforce user activity with the `EnsureAuthenticatedUserIsActive` middleware.
+- Activate or deactivate models with simple methods.
 - Support dynamic configuration for column name, default value, and length.
 - Includes a `make:model-status` command.